Danny Williams

 Oklahoma History Center

-Danny's picture was on the front page of the OKLAHOMAN the next day, March 14th, along with Congresswoman Mary Fallin and Dr. Bob Blackburn, Executive Director of the Oklahoma Historical Center.
+Danny's picture was on the front page of The OKLAHOMAN the next day, March 14th, along with Congresswoman Mary Fallin and Dr. Bob Blackburn, Executive Director of the Oklahoma Historical Center.

-August 25, 2008 Danny was once again, on the front page of the OKLAHOMAN . . . a marvelous article by Mel Bracht depicting his career throughout the decades.
+August 25, 2008 Danny was once again, on the front page of The OKLAHOMAN . . . a marvelous article by Mel Bracht depicting his career throughout the decades.

 October 3, 2008, Danny Williams was awarded the first star on the Renda Walk of Fame.